 New features starting with version 10.30 for Windows 7, 8 or 10 include the ability to disable part of the user interface of the common File Open, Browse and Save As Dialogs.

 The File Open, Browse and Save As Dialogs are like mini versions of File Explorer.
 Secure Desktop can disable relevant mouse clicks and keyboard shortcuts while the dialog is on top, preventing unwanted file editing or manipulation.
 A similar feature is provided for the Print Dialog.
+Starting with version 10.55, this feature also works in Windows XP and Windows Server 2003.

 Disable USB ports.
 Disable command-line feature of Safe-Mode.
 Set Auto-Login parameters.

 New features starting with version 10.30 for Windows 7, 8 or 10 include the ability to immediately close programs with specific windows classes.
+Starting with version 10.55, this feature also works in Windows XP and Windows Server 2003.

 This includes programs used by administrators, the registry editor, Settings in Windows 10, console windows, file explorer, control panel, task manager and the mobility center.